mATI123765/IPv6-UTILITY-TOOL-FOR-PYTHON/README.md

         can interact with the window to perform actions related to IPv6 addresses -->
         </p>
     <b style="color:grey"><u>Open the program:</u></b>
         <p> How do you open the program?
-It's simple, the .py file can be executed
+It's simple, the .py file in the github  <a href="https://github.com/mATI123765/IPv6-UTILITY-TOOL-FOR PYTHON">repository</a> can be executed
         as long as Python is installed on your computer.
 Once that's done, you can run both programs.
         Otherwise, you can run the .exe file, and you'll be able to